Niki Lauda was an Austrian racing driver, three-time F1 World Champion.

 The first one took place in 1975, and was won by a...
 Swiss driver, Clay Regazzoni, who was then 2nd driver at Ferrari, and teammate of Niki Lauda world champion.
 However, that Grand Prix didn't count for the world championship.

-much later, in 1982, still in France, won by Keke Rosberg who would become World Champion the same year.
+The 2nd swiss Grand Prix was organized much later, in 1982, still in France, won by Keke Rosberg who would become World Champion the same year.
 That was actually the only GP he won that season!

 Both swiss Grand Prix took place on the Dijon-Prenois circuit, a short but fast rollercoaster.
-Dijon also served as the setting for the french Grand Prix on 5 other occasions, in 1974, 1977, 1979, 1981 and 1984, more or less alternating with the Paul Ricard
+Dijon also

-The 1st time the French Grand Prix was held at Dijon, was in 1974, on the shortest layout.
+The 1st time the French Grand Prix was held at Dijon, was in 1974,on the shortest layout.
 The images are showing the pre-race classic Grand Prix cars laps before the GP start.

 Lost in the middle of nowhere, unlike the Castellet circuit which had the advantage in addition to benefiting not only from its proximity to the beaches of the French Riviera (the GP of France was most often held during summer), but also an airstrip along the circuit and modern facilities for its time.
 The Dijon-Prenois circuit had none of these advantages, and attending could be as painful for the spectators as for the journalists, not to mention the participants.